The Carvi Seafood Restaurant Scandal

 0 comments

-Generalities are deliberately vague so that the audience may supply its own interpretations.
-The intention is to move the audience by use of undefined phrases, without analyzing their validity or attempting to determine their reasonableness or application.
+Obfuscation, intentional vagueness, confusion Generalities are deliberately vague so that the audience may supply its own interpretations.
+The intention is to move the audience by use of undefined phrases, without analyzing their validity or attempting to determine their reasonableness or applicatio...

 Continue Reading...
 Labels: ,